ghc-proposals/ghc-proposals/proposals/0000-constraint-vs-type.rst

 these functions become the same, allowing us to delete gobs of code.
 Similarly, we can delete abominations like ``coreViewOneStarKind``.

-The main drawback is that we are abusing ``RuntimeRep``. ``RuntimeRep`` is meant to represent the different ways a Haskell value can be represented at runtime.
-However, ``ConstraintRep`` will have the same representation as ``LiftedRep``.
-This is a use ``RuntimeRep`` was not envisioned for, but it seems harmless.
-Are we starting down a slippery slope?
-I do not believe we are.
+The main drawback is that we are adding theoretical complication to an already-subtle aspect of GHC.
+This complication faces users, if they choose to play in the levity-polymorphism playground.

 Alternatives
 ------------